serenity-bdd/serenity-jira/serenity-jira-plugin/README.markdown

     }

 You can write your own configuration file and place it on the classpath of your test project (e.g. in the `resources` directory).
-Then you can override the default configuration by using the 'thucydides.jira.workflow' property, e.g.
+Then you can override the default configuration by using the 'serenity.jira.workflow' property, e.g.

-    $mvn verify -Dthucydides.jira.workflow=my-workflow.groovy
+    $mvn verify -serenity.jira.workflow=my-workflow.groovy

 Alternatively, you can simply create a file called 'jira-workflow.groovy' and place it somewhere on your classpath (e.g. in the 'src/test/resources' directory).
 Thucydides will then use this workflow.
-In both these cases, you don't need to explicitly set the 'thucydides.jira.workflow.active' property.
+In both these cases, you don't need to explicitly set the 'serenity.jira.workflow.active' property.